 On the fifth week you get the chance to, “your own thing”.
 Your only parameters will be your skills portfolio and your imagination.
 Using your new skills you will be encouraged to design a small artefact that reflects your entire skill base.
 If you don't feel ready to break out, Pete will demonstrate an alternative piece for you to try, or you can remake any of the artefacts you have already been shown.

 Throughout your course you will receive close guidance from Pete in everything you do, therefore making the best use of your time at the anvil.
 You will be encouraged to think like a Blacksmith and how to train your eye to see what the Smith must see to succeed.
 You will receive no end of encouragement from Pete when it goes wrong, backed up by one to one micro demos of the component not working for you.

 The pace of teaching is entirely flexible to fit your requirements so there is no pressure, after all, this is supposed to be fun too, not a weekly trial by fire.
-One thing is for certain, you will be surprised at what you can d, that you never thought you could.
+One thing is certain, you will be surprised at what you can achieve that you never thought you could.
 Try it and see, you won't be disappointed.

 What's included in the price?

 All materials are provided, as are the essential and obligatory safety glasses.

 I was lucky enough to have Peter as a tutor for 2 (and a bit) years.
 When he interviewed me and seen some bits and bobs Ive done in the forge with little experience in blacksmithig, he simply said he can teach me to do better, and has stayed true to his word.
 Peter, having heaps of experience and knowlege of blacksmithing, has taught me not just the theory and practice of blacksmithing but also showed me how to learn from the metal, he thinks outside the box and clearly shows what he means, its like he saw every little thing that escaped my attention and when he pointed those things out it was that lightbulb turning on above my head moment.